CATcher-org/CATcher/README.md

 If this does not work, you may need to allow the file to be executed.
 There are 2 methods to achieve this:
 - From the GUI: Right click on the file icon, select `Properties`, select `Permissions` and enable the `Allow executing file as program` option.
+The exact steps may vary based on the Linux distribution.
 - From the command line: Use `chmod +x CATcher-x.y.z.AppImage`

 ### 2.4.2.
 Troubleshooting